Skip to main content

 Citation: Moss, S. (2010, May 10).
 Johnny Wilkinson: 'I had to be perfect in everyone's eyes.
 It was so tiring'.
 The Guardian. https://www.theguardian.com/sport/2010/may/10/jonny-wilkinson-rugby-injuries-toulon

-Themes: Fear of failure, perfectionism is outcome-based, injuries, and identity loss.
+Themes: Fear of failure; perfectionism is outcome-based; injuries; and identity loss.

 License : CC-BY

-Learning Outcome – Students will identify examples of maladaptive (unhealthy) perfectionism in the article, as well as describe how Johnny Wilkinson developed a healthier approach towards perfection in his sport.
+Learning outcome for class reading assignment– Students will identify examples of maladaptive (unhealthy) perfectionism in the article, as well as describe how Johnny Wilkinson developed a healthier approach towards perfection in his sport.

 Journal: https://www.theguardian.com/sport/2010/may/10/jonny-wilkinson-rugby-in…

-Forgiveness and Failure (Article - 5mins)
+Self-Forgiveness and Failure (Article - 5mins)

 Citation: Brown, M. (2020, January 2).
 Striving for perfection can help athletes bounce back from failure – if they forgive themselves, research shows.
 Folio. https://www.folio.ca/striving-for-perfection-can-help-athletes-bounce-back-from-failureif-they-forgive-themselves-research-shows/

-Abstract: University of Alberta Study: Investigating perfectionism and performance after failure in competitive athletics (first of its kind).
+Abstract: University of Alberta Study: Investigating perfectionism and performance after failure in competitive athletics.

 License: CC-BY 4.0